 Traditional rites of passage always take place in the context of community.
-The gifts from the ceremony of understanding, love and compassion help renew and nourish the whole of society.
-On our Vision Quest program, we work to develop community in the field, so that group members feel safe to speak from the heart, knowing that the container of community will hold them.
+The gifts of understanding, love and compassion that flow from the ceremony help renew and nourish the whole of society.
+On the Rites of Passage Vision Quest program, we work to develop community in the field, so that group members feel safe to speak from the heart, knowing that the container of community will safely hold them.
 This allows for deep sharing and witnessing; from there, the healing circle of community is carried home to loved ones, and out into the world.

 1. TRANSITION AND ORIENTATION IN COMMUNITY

-The group begins at a campground near the wilderness, where we will meet the group, get acquainted and begin preparations for the quest.
+The group begins at a campground near the wilderness, where we will get acquainted and begin preparations for the quest.
 We’ll review flora, fauna, first aid and safety procedures, and begin to present tools such as the medicine wheel teachings.
-Then we drive into the back country where we’ll set up a base camp.
-(Note: most base camps are of the “drive-in” variety, requiring no hiking; some are “walk-in”, with a hike of 1-2 miles).
+After our first night together, we drive into the back country where we’ll set up a base camp.
 This will be home for a few days, offering community meals, company, shelter, and a safe container for heartfelt ceremony.